 Welcome to my website!

 Like my sleuth, I’m unable to resist thrift shops, estate sales, flea markets–anywhere that cast-off treasures can be rescued.
-Often these treasures are beautiful handmade projects involving yarn.
-Click on the “Yarn Mania” tab for a chronicle of my various finds, as well as other yarn-related goodies, including my own projects.
+Often these treasures are fascinating projects involving yarn.
+Click on the Yarn Mania tab for a chronicle of my various finds, as well as other yarn-related goodies, including my own projects.
 I add to it from time to time.
 And Wicked Authors recently hosted me for a guest blog on my estate-sale adventures: “Rescued Treasures.”
 Click here to read it–and see many fun photos.

 Is your group looking for a speaker?
 I’m happy to talk about any aspect of reading or writing mysteries–or click here for some specific talks I’ve prepared.
-Use the Contact feature on this website to get in touch.

 I’m delighted to announce that my work has been added to the Stop, You’re Killing Me! website.
 If you’re not already familiar with this fantastic resource for people who love mysteries, drop by and take a look.
 You’ll be amazed.

 My first mystery series (two books worth!) was set in the world of a struggling blues band and featured a female blues-singer sleuth, “Maxx” Maxwell.
 When the first Maxx Maxwell mystery, Sweet Man Is Gone, came out, I launched the project of baking a music-themed pie every month for a year.
 I left that tab up when I redid the website for Knit & Nibble–because Pamela Paterson herself loves to bake goodies and because … pies!